kevin-dyer/unity-wc/src/components/unity-dropdown/unity-dropdown.md

 ## Changelog:

+### v1.1.1
+- update visible options when options is updated

 ### v1.1.0
 - Add rightAlign property to make options box align from the right of the dropdown
 - Add css variable to control options box width.